0L0vijaysanjeevi/NoteIt/README.md

-The spacing in your README looks good overall, but here's a refined version with corrected spacing for consistency:

 # NoteIt

 **NoteIt** is a user-friendly browser extension that allows you to save and organize all your notes and links effortlessly.